hobgoblina/colordle/README.md

 # Colordle

-A colorful spin on the popular word guessing game, forked from [Reactle](https://reactle.vercel.app/).
+A colorful spin on the popular word guessing game.
+Made with React, Typescript, and Tailwind CSS.

 ### [Try it out!](https://colordle.lina.garden/)